Years of Service: 6

 How has serving on the Samis Board impacted your perspective on philanthropy and the Jewish community?

 How complex it is.
 As a tax accountant, I deal with a lot of high-net-worth individuals.
 There was a time when one would think, “Oh, I’d love to be worth 100 million dollars” but now I see what comes with that if you are philanthropically motivated.
 Directing where that money would go is a full-time job.
 And making sure that it is put to use in a way that accomplishes what your priorities are is challenging.
 You can just dump money on a big organization and feel good about it, like the Red Cross, or Feed the Hungry.
-That’s great and wonderful, but when you have the kind of resources we have and you’re in Seattle, working on specific areas both in Greater Seattle area and in Israel, it takes a lot of work.
+That’s great and wonderful, but when you have the kind of resources we have and you’re in Seattle, working on specific areas both in Washington State and in Israel, it takes a lot of work.
 You really need a wonderful staff like we have at Samis – I’m thrilled with the staff we have.
 It takes a lot of work to drive those dollars in a way that has an impact and that’s consistent with our mission.

 Now we are also wanting to look at other ways we can impact the community that aren’t only about granting dollars, but also conducting research and supporting convenings around local day school education.
 Without the dollars we wouldn’t have the impact we have in other areas, so I’m not fooling myself to think that the community would listen to us if they didn’t have access to our resources.
 But the extent to which we’re going to gather information to help make those decisions, whether it’s utilizing organizations like Prizmah or any other kind of resources, is really indicative of how complex it is to identify what the issues are.
 Whether it’s affordability, quality of education, or enrollment in our schools, identifying the issues and trying to address those issues is not easy.
 It takes a lot of time and research.
 That has been kind of eye opening for me.